Red-Seven-Studios/roboto/README.md

-# roboto
+# Roboto the Kitchen Utility
-Roboto is a Kitchen Utility (This project isn't open source)
+Welcome!
+Thank you for taking interest in this project, but at last this project isn't open source.
+Github will host the Wiki for now.